SnShyk/Hci_project/phase2.md

 ●	robots will sync automatically when application start ●	robots understand voice command

+## persona 2 ##

+### Name: ###
+Fatima
+### Age:###
+28
+### Job: ###
+student
+### Hobbies: ###
+reading books

+### Goals ###
+●	To measure multiple aspects of life more scientifically ●	Gather more information which help her to start good career
+### Frustrations ###
+●	Does not want to wait long in queues
+●	Does not want slow internet

+### Bio ###
+Fatima is a master level student she is not do any job yet, she is very active in social media and aware about technologies and quick learner
+### User review ###
+Q1.
+Do you know any home controlling robot application?
+A.	No, I don’t think that there is any home robot application is available

+Q2.
+Are you using any home robot controlling application?
+A.	Right now, not using any application which can control robot but want to use in future.

+Q3.
+Which type of application you expected?
+A.	Application control robot efficiently and easy to use

+Q4.
+Which type of feature you want that application must have?
+A.	Application automatically sync with robots; application use low battery consumption.

+Q5.
+Will home robot application be helpful?
+A.	Yes, this will be helpful in future

+  ### Problems ###
+●	Take long time to start
+●	Problem with syncing robots
+●	Robots not responsive
+### Suggestion ###
+●	application take less time to start
+●	application works efficiently with robots
+●	robots are highly responsive
+●	robots' proper sync with give commands
+●	application must be password protected
+●	chatting with robots
+### Feedback ###
+●	application not use more power consumption
+●	application must have any live coverage option
+●	runs on any device such as tablets, ios, android

 ## Scenarios ##
 ### Scenario 1 :- ###